vmware-tanzu-labs/educates-training-platform/project-docs/production-guides/review-guidelines/workshop-container-startup.md

 When it is mentioned that the shell script needs to be executable, this means it must have the file execute bit set (`chmod +x`).
 If it is not marked as executable, it will not be run.

-Any output from the setup script will be automatically appended to the file `~/.local/share/workshop/setup-scripts.log`.
+Any output from the setup script will be automatically appended to the file `~/.local/share/workshop/setup-scripts.log` in the workshop container, and to the workshop pod logs.
 It is not necessary for the setup scripts to try and capture output and log it to its own log file.

 **Recommendations**

-* Ensure that setup scripts do not try to log their own output to a file so that the output is capture in the default log file location.
+* Ensure that setup scripts do not try to log their own output to a file so that the output is capture in the default log file locations.
 * Ensure that setup scripts only perform actions which take a short amount of time.
 Recommended less than 10 seconds.
 * Ensure that setup scripts will not fail if run more than once as might occur if the workshop container was stopped and restarted.
 * Ensure that setup scripts don't run application services in background, this is what the supervisord instance is for.